ZuyiI/ecommerce-sql/README.md

 # ecommerce-sql

-This repository documents the exploration of key factors that contribute to the likelihood of an e-commerce order being completed or canceled.
+This repository documents the exploration of key factors that contribute to the likelihood of an e-commerce order being completed or canceled using SQL.
 The analysis uses a dataset representing Pakistan’s largest collection of retail e-commerce transactions, spanning from March 2016 to August 2018, and was gathered from various e-commerce sellers.

 ## Dataset